openmobilemaps/maps-core/android/readme.md

 val tiledLayer = Tiled2dMapRasterLayerInterface.create(layerConfig, textureLoader)
 ```

-Open Maps Mobile provides a default implementation for a TextureLoader which uses OkHttp to load a bitmap from a given URL.
-Of course, a custom implementation of the TextureLoaderInterface can be used as well.
+Open Maps Mobile provides a default implementation for a `TextureLoader`, which uses OkHttp to load a bitmap from a given URL.
+Of course, a custom implementation of the `TextureLoaderInterface` can be used as well.

 ```kotlin
 val textureLoader = TextureLoader(this, cacheDir, 50L * 1024L * 1024L)
 ```

-The LayerConfig contains the information needed for the layer to compute the visible tiles in the current camera configuration, as well as to load and display them.
+The `LayerConfig` contains the information needed for the layer to compute the visible tiles in the current camera configuration, as well as to load and display them.

 ```kotlin
 val layerConfig = object : Tiled2dMapLayerConfig() {